-The Company has approximately 2,700 full and part time employees as of September 25, 2010.
-Certain production and distribution employees at the Pennsauken and Bridgeport, New Jersey plants are covered by a collective bargaining agreement which expires in September 2013.
+The Company has approximately 3,100 full and part time employees as of September 24, 2011.
+Certain production and distribution employees at the Pennsauken and Bellmawr, New Jersey plants are covered by a collective bargaining agreement which expires in September 2013.
+Certain production and distribution employees at the Bridgeport, New Jersey plant are covered by a collective bargaining agreement which expires February 2, 2013.

-The production employees at our Atlanta, Georgia plant are covered by a collective bargaining agreement which expires in January 2011.
-The Company considers its employee relations to be good.
+The production employees at our Atlanta, Georgia, plant are covered by a collective bargaining agreement which expires in January 2015.